Fedora31/no-hats-bgum/scripts/Readme.md

 # Update Script
-Checks which `vpk`s you have installed, compares their last modified date with the latest github commit, and downloads ones that are out of date.
+Checks which `vpks` you have installed, compares their last modified date with the latest github commit, and downloads ones that are out of date.